-IV.
-PROCEDURES AND DISTRIBUTION
+V. PROCEDURES AND DISTRIBUTION

-The Department of Special Services shall develop, for the Division Superintendent's review, a booklet for teachers, students, and parents stating the legal rights and responsibilities of students in Fairfax County Public Schools (FCPS).
+The Department of Special Services shall develop, for the Division Superintendent's review, a booklet for teachers, students, and the parent stating the legal rights and responsibilities of students in Fairfax County Public Schools (FCPS).
 The booklet shall also define the rules of conduct and disciplinary procedures applicable to students.

 This booklet shall be reviewed annually by the Department of Special Services, and revisions shall be published as necessary.
-A supply of the current version of the Student Rights and Responsibilities (SR&R) shall be provided to each school and made available online by September 30 of each year.
-Additional copies may be duplicated as needed.
-With the documents made available online, parents who have a student enrolled in Fairfax

-County Public Schools (FCPS) may request a printed copy at any time from their child's school's main office.
+A printed supply of the current version of the Student Rights and Responsibilities (SR&R) booklet will be published and made available to the public online by September 30 of each year and additional copies may be duplicated as needed.
+Parents are notified annually by letter/video presentation.
+Schools monitor receipt of online access through responses from parents electronically or hard copy signature noting review of the Family Guide.
+A parent who has a student enrolled in Fairfax County Public Schools (FCPS) may request a printed copy at any time from their child's school's main office.
 Each new student who enters FCPS after the general distribution shall be given access to the document at the time of registration.
 Regulation 2602.P, Rules of Conduct and Disciplinary Procedures, will be used only for due process.
 As required by Section 22.1-279.3 of the Code of Virginia, the rules of conduct shall be printed and made available online within one calendar month of the opening of school.